MicrosoftDocs/sql-docs/docs/reporting-services/tools/connect-to-a-report-server-in-management-studio.md

 1. In the **Connect to Server** dialog box, enter the name of the report server instance into the **Server name** field.
 Report server instance names are based on [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance names.
 By default, the instance name of a local report server instance is just the computer name.
 If you installed the report server as a named instance, use this syntax to specify the server: `<servername>[\<instancename>]`.

-1. Select the **Authentication**.
+1. Select the **Authentication** from the drop-down menu.
 If you use Windows Authentication, you connect by using your credentials.
 If you select Basic authentication or Forms authentication, enter the account and password.

 1. Select **Connect**.
 The report server appears in Object Explorer.